rives-io/riv/docs/developing-cartridges.md

 while the builtin standard minimal RIV OS is read-only.

-Bear in mind the standard SDK is very large (about 500MB), because it contains compilers, debuggers, editors, and many other Linux tools.
+Bear in mind the standard SDK is very large (about 500MB), because it contains compilers, debuggers, editors, and many other tools for development only.

 Let's download the SDK and try it: